ybedirhanpak/django-boilerplate/README.md

 ## Use this template

 ### Create your repository
-Create **Use this template** button on this repository and enter your repository name, done.
+Select **Use this template** button on this repository and enter your repository name, done.

 ### Update GitHub Actions
 * **[.github/workflows/docker-image.yml](.github/workflows/docker-image.yml)**